lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 Below, user `LaurentGatto` adds a *Tips* section and a new bullet point suggesting to enjoy the pancakes with chocolate spread and cold milk.
-The file udpate needs a message (and an optional extended description, that we leave black here) before the actual commit.
+The file update needs a message (and an optional extended description, that we leave black here) before the actual commit.

 ![GitHub help](/images/18-github-intro-commit-edit.png)